-- We may ask you to change into a gown and remove your undergarments. - We will ask you to empty your bladder right before the exam. - Tell the technologist if there is any chance you could be pregnant.
+- We may ask you to change into a gown and remove your undergarments. - We will ask you to empty your bladder right before the exam. - If you were assigned female at birth: Tell the technologist if there is any chance you could be pregnant.